Joachim Kohn, PhD

 Chair: Robert Harris, Rutgers- The State University of New Jersey

 Dinner Banquet (6:15 - 8:45 p.m.)

-Dinner Speaker- Wise Young, Keck Center for Collaborative Neuroscience, Rutgers University- "Running Clinical Trials for Spinal Cord Injury Therapies in the US and China: Differences and Lessons Learned"
+Dinner Speaker- Wise Young, Keck Center for Collaborative Neuroscience, Rutgers, The State University of New Jersey- "Running Clinical Trials for Spinal Cord Injury Therapies in the US and China: Differences and Lessons Learned"

 DAY 2 - October 7